 Comparability of Z-Scores

 As explained in Box 1, Z-scores deflate excess deaths by the standard deviation of normal deaths.
-In principle, given the assumption of the Poisson distribution, see Box 1, Z-scores should not be compared across countries of different sizes, though they are useful for comparing the profile of weekly excess deaths for an individual country.
+In principle, given the assumption of the Poisson distribution, see Box 1, Z-scores should not be compared across countries of very different sizes, though they are useful for comparing the profile of weekly excess deaths for an individual country.
 The reason is, that countries with small populations and therefore more noisy weekly counts of mortality, have higher standard deviations relative to normal deaths than the more populous countries.
 In practice, due to the inappropriate assumption of the Poisson distribution (see Appendix 1), the excess mortality rankings between countries are more similar to the P-scores than expected.

 Another major defect of Z-scores, compared to P-scores and per capita excess death measures, is that their cumulation over multiple pandemic weeks is problematic.
 While excess deaths can be cumulated, the standard deviation of normal deaths cannot, and, in any case, EuroMOMO do not report either excess deaths or these standard deviations.
 This makes it hard to obtain a comprehensive summary of the pandemic’s impact from the Z-scores.